TakafumiSakagami/cpiaengine/README.md

 # GBA NVL engine - SepiaNVL
 A basic NVL engine for making Visual Novels, Sound Novels, etc... for the Gameboy Advance.
 Requires minimal coding knowledge!
 Made for an article in [C-pia!
 Magazine](https://c-pia.github.io/).

+It should be noted that this is written in C++, and...
+I don't understand a lick of that language.
+If you're proficient with C++, maybe don't look at this.
+It might be a disaster, I don't know; all I know is that it works.

 ![](Dev%20Assets/demo_kanon.png)![](Dev%20Assets/demo_sepia2.png)![](Dev%20Assets/demo_sepia.png)